Repository connection issues

-If you find such event on the list, click on it to expand the details:
+- If you find such event on the list, click on it to expand the details:

 There can be many types of errors there.
 The most common reasons the integration doesn’t work are:

-Refresh OAuth token
+Refresh OAuth token.

-If you updated the integration and the project but new commits still don’t appear in Buddy, go to the Activity tab in the project and see if there are any new push events with your commits.
+If you updated the integration and the project but new commits still don’t appear in Buddy, go to the Activity tab and see if there are any new push events with your commits.

 - If you can’t see any information about new webhooks, refresh the repository manually as in step 1.

-Look for the webhook that was supposed to reach Buddy and check its status if it successfully reached our service.
-If everything looks fine, please contact us at firstname.lastname@example.org.
+- If this problem persists for a long time, go to the project's options on your Git provider and look up the Webhooks tab.
+Locate the webhook that was supposed to reach Buddy and check its status to see if it did reach our service.
+If everything looks fine, contact our support team.

-- If the pushes started to appear on the list, but pipelines still aren’t triggered, for 99% the problem are pipelines settings.
+If pushes started to appear in Buddy but pipelines still aren’t triggered, for 99% the problem are pipelines settings.